You have created a word document and want to share it with your target audience. It could be to share:

 Don’t worry.
 You don’t really need to do that.
 Here’s a detailed comparison chart of the top QR Code generators online.
 You can go through it to decide on the one that suits your needs.

 Once you decide on a QR Code generator, the next step is—to create QR Code for a word document.
 And you can do it in four different ways:

 1. Upload document to cloud server and create a URL QR Code

 Sounds easy, right?
 As users scan this QR Code, they will be able to download the QR Code on their phones.
 However, depending on the mobile browser, it may or may not be possible to open the document just for viewing.

-Here’s how you can create the QR Code with your word document:
+Here’s how you can create QR Code with a word document:

 a.
 First, create a word document with all the details you want to share and finalize it (in .doc or .docx format)

 b.
 Next, upload this document to a cloud storage site such as Dropbox, Google Drive, Amazon S3, or OneDrive